 - The Working Memory Index reflects the ability to register, maintain, and manipulate visual and auditory information.
-The core subtests are Digit Span and Picture Span (auditory and visual attention and working memory, respectively).
+The core subtests are Digit Span (repeating number sequences) and Picture Span (auditory and visual attention and working memory, respectively).

 - The Processing Speed Index reflects the speed at which a child can accurately make decisions.
 The core subtests are Coding (matching symbols to associated numbers) and Symbol Search (visual scanning and graphomotor speed of matching symbols).